furrz/hypnospiral/README.md

 Testing React and DOM/Browser-related features can be tricky.
 As much behaviour as possible should be kept abstracted away from UI and browser concerns, for easier testing.

-### Jank / Gotchas

-The hypnospiral visualizer uses several bits of tooling in unintended ways, so do keep these potentially flaky bits in mind when working with the project:

-#### Pre-renderer Jank

-In order to optimize SEO and apparent loading times, while still allowing the app to be hosted as a static site, this project uses webpack to pre-render the landing page.
-For this reason, two builds are made when building the project: first, a compile-side build, for pre-rendering, and then the browser-side build.

-For this reason, code must be written to consider the possibility that basic browser APIs and objects - such as `window` and `localStorage` - may not always exist.
-When trying to use these APIs, code must first check if they even exist, and fall back to a sane default.

-#### Router Jank

-This project uses react-router, but does not store these paths in the actual URL bar.
-Instead, it uses a MemoryRouter, and uses the browser history API to keep track of React state changes.
-You must not be careful to confuse the internal route paths, which *look* like relative URL paths, with the actual URL - trying to direct a user to, for example, `/customize` using a regular `a href` will send them directly to a nonexistent page and a 404 message from the server.

 ## License